matthewglasenapp/hla_resolve/README.md

 | `3_field_allele_output.csv` | Three field |
 | `g_group_output.csv` | G group |

-Each has a `_full.csv` companion listing every equidistant candidate as a genotype list string, where the primary file reports only the chosen one.
+Each file above forces a single best guess for every allele, and has a `_full.csv` companion file that reports ambiguities as genotype list strings where alleles could not be distinguished at the sequence level.

 **Intermediate Files**
 - Haplotagged, mapped BAMs for chromosome 6 (for visualization in genome browsers such as IGV)